softwaremill/scalar-conf-website/README.md

 ### GruntJS

-There is a Getting Started guide for grunt [gruntjs.com/getting-started](http://gruntjs.com/getting-started).
+There is a [Getting Started](http://gruntjs.com/getting-started) guide for Grunt.
 It is advised to install Grunt.js globally.
-In order to do that, please run
+In order to do that run

 ```
   npm install -g grunt-cli